moataz-mahmoud/moataz-mahmoud.github.io/_posts/2019-11-15-introductio-to-e2e-testing-usign-protractor-in-typescript.md

 ## Getting things ready

 In order to write protractor tests the only mandatory prerequisite is getting protractor installed.
 And to get protractor install all what you need is node installed on your machine.
 But there are many other components that can ease the process of development.
-So first of all let's get node and protractor installed and then install the other preferences. `npm install -g protractor`
+So first of all let's get node and protractor installed and then install the other preferences.
+The first thing to install is node.js.
+And you can find a full guide to install it on whatever platform through [this tutorial](https://nodejs.org/en/download/package-manager/).
+To make sure that node is installed on your version, just open your terminal and type `npm --version`.
+The next step is to install Protractor.
+And it can be simply done from the terminal by the following command:
+`npm install -g protractor`

 ## Writing your first test